 equal to –8 dB are represented as 0.
 SNR values greater than or equal to 55.75 dB are represented as 0xFF.

-The RSSI Report subfield is set to the value of the received power while receiving the L-STF field of the
+The RSSI Report subfield is set to the value of the received power while receiving the L-STF field of

-TDD SSW frame corresponding to the values of the TX Sector ID and Decoded RX Sector ID subfields.
+TDD SSW frame(s) with TX Sector ID and TX Antenna ID subfields matching the corresponding subfields in the Tx Beam Feedback subfield.

 The RSSI Report is a signed integer in the range -128 dBm to 127 dBm and is measured by the PHY as the

-power observed at the input of the antenna plus the antenna gain, or equivalent antenna gain for a phased- array antenna, used to receive the TDD SSW frame.
+power observed at the input of the antenna plus the antenna gain, or the equivalent antenna gain for phased- array antennas, used to receive the TDD SSW frame(s).

+NOTE—When multiple TDD SSW frames are received for the same combination of transmit and receive DMG antennas and transmit and receive sectors, the SNR and RSSI values reported in the SNR Report and RSSI Report subfields can be a combination of measurements taken over any subset of the received TDD SSW frames.

 The TDD Sector Setting subelement is used to request the peer to configure its antenna to a specific receive